tundish/turberfield-catchphrase/README.rst

 Catchphrase provides software components to build parser-based interactive fiction for the web.

+For a demonstration of such a project, see the repository `tea-and-sympathy`_.
+You are free to download and experiment with that example.

 This framework makes heavy use of the turberfield-dialogue_ library.
 The documentation is at an early stage.

 Framework